gigacee/TweetFromUnityWebGL/README.md

 ## Installation

-All you have to do is copy `/Assets/Plugins/WebGL/plugins.jslib` to your project.
+All you have to do is copy `Assets/Plugins/WebGL/plugins.jslib` to your project.

-:warning: Be sure to place it in the same directory hierarchy.
+:warning: Be sure to put it in `Assets/Plugins/WebGL/` .